 Many of you have at most 90 minutes of math instructional time each day with your students - and you cherish every minute.
 You feel like don't have time for extra "stuff."
-So can make time to squeeze in math picture books into your already crammed schedule?
-Don't view math read-alouds as an extra component of my math lessons - the math read-aloud with accompanying class discussion is your math lesson!
+So how can you make time to squeeze in math picture books into your already crammed schedule?
+Don't view math read-alouds as an extra component of your math lessons - the math read-aloud with accompanying class discussion is your math lesson!